haren2312/kubernetes-course/_exercises/05-resource_management/08-extend_color_api_probes.md

    - Push the new version with `docker push yourusername/color-api:v1.2.0`.

 ## Conclusion

 Great job!
 By adding these new endpoints and enhancing the Color API with probe management, you’ve taken an important step in understanding how to control application behavior in Kubernetes.
 Keep exploring, experimenting, and practicing these concepts—there’s always more to discover!

----

-**Lecture Description**: In this lecture, we extend the Color API to include functionality for managing startup, liveness, and readiness probes using environment variables.
-We aim to enhance the API's resilience and flexibility while fostering a practical understanding of Kubernetes integration. 🌟